Method used

 Ditte gets the mushroom extract added approximately ½-1 ml of water so that it binds together.

-She gets the portion of mushroom extract and vitamin C in a mouth syringe as shown in this video.
+She has received the portion of mushroom extract and vitamin C in a mouth syringe as shown in this video.

 The mushroom extracts and vitamin C have a bitter/sour taste.
-Giving Ditte the mushroom extract added vitamin C outside of meals also has the advantage that it does not give a distaste to her (only) main meal, which she gets in the evening, whereby Ditte always eats all her food and thus gets all the necessary nutrients (strength and energy) from her food every day.
+Giving Ditte Dot Com the mushroom extracts with vitamin C outside of meals also has the advantage that it does not give a distaste to her food, as it is important that she wants to eat and thus gets the necessary nutrients (strength and energy) from the food.
+Previously, Ditte only had one meal (in the evening).
+With age, she has changed her eating habits and seems to function best by having her food spread out in smaller portions throughout the day.

 From some quarters it is recommended to supplement the mushroom extract with vitamin C, as research has found that the absorption/therapeutic effect of beta-glucans apparently is improved when combined with vitamin C: